Huawei-BIC/SpikeDHS/README.md

   `bash train.sh`

 # Retrain
-We only provide retrain code now.
-You can evaluate/retrain base on our searched architecture.
+Currently we only provide retrain code for CIFAR.
+You can evaluate/retrain on our searched architecture.

 Searched Architecture:
 ```